calebedwards21/home_automation/README.md

 Execute the following command from the home_automation/docker path in terminal to start Influx, Grafana, and Chronograf in containers from the docker-compose [file](./docker/docker-compose.yaml)
 > docker-compose up -d

-To STOP and REMOVE the containers run the following command
-> docker-compose down

 The services are available on their associated ports:
 - Grafana : localhost:3000
 - Influx : localhost:8086